jeremybytes/vslive-di-lab/Lab02/Lab02-Instructions.md

 Objectives
 -----------
 Dependency injection can make unit testing easier by isolating functionality.
 In this lab, you will use Test-Driven Development (TDD) to implement functionality.
-Along the way, property injection will help with make both the tests and the code easy to read and write.
+Along the way, property injection will help make both the tests and the code easy to read and write.

 Application Overview
 ---------------------